 - Home equity loans: this is a secured loan that you can use to finance your home renovation.
 The fact that it is secured means that your lender will use your home or any other property as collateral.
 Learning how to get home equity improvement loans will be ideal if you already have a set budget for your renovation project.

 - Home equity line of credit: Although this loan is similar to the home equity loan in that your home/property is the collateral, the difference comes in how funds are dispersed.
-Your lender will approve a specific loan limit for you, within which you can borrow cash for home renovations.
-It works in the same way as credit cards.
+Your lender will approve a specific loan limit for you, with which you can borrow cash for home renovations.
 It could be ideal for home renovations whose costs you can’t determine off the bat.

 - Personal loans: unlike the other two, personal loans are unsecured.
 This means that you won’t have to use your home or property as collateral, which makes them riskier for lenders.
 That’s why their interest rates are a bit higher than the other two.
 However, if you have a great credit score, it is possible to get this loan at a great interest rate too.
 It will also be a good option if you don’t have enough equity in your home.